gasampaiosouza/next-color-viewer/readme.md

 git clone https://github.com/gasampaiosouza/next-color-viewer.git
 ```

-- After that, you need to install the packages, so still in your console, white `npm install` or `yarn add`
+- Then, inside the `/next-color-viewer` folder you need to install the packages.
+So still in your console, write `npm install` or `yarn add`

-- Then, inside the `/next-color-viewer` folder, just run
+- After that, just run

 ```console
 npm run dev